Ljrr3045/BitBet-Smart-Contract/docs/index.md

 function getRandomNumber() public returns (bytes32 requestId)
 ```

 This function allows you to request a random number

-_For this function to work, you must previously supply this contract with Link Token, to cover
+        @dev For this function to work, you must previously supply this contract with Link Token, to cover
         the corresponding fees.
-This function can only be called by the owner of the contract._
+This function can only be called by the owner of the contract.

 ### fulfillRandomness